Quick Answers to Our Most Frequently Asked Questions

 The number of devices connected will also slow down the connecting speed.

-The best speed test would be with a hard wired device where you will get the full speed you signed up for unless the computer has issues.
+The best speed test would be a hard-wired device where you will get the full speed you signed up for unless the computer has issues.

 What is the Federal Universal Service Charge on my long-distance bill?
 Do all long-distance companies charge the same fee?